FuzzyBunnys/FusorResearchReading/index.md

 - [The Soul of a New Machine](https://amzn.to/3dhwrX0) - Tracy Kidder -
 - [The New New Thing](https://amzn.to/3xU9m4K)- Michael Lewis -
 - [The Cuckoo's Egg](https://amzn.to/3y34Xwm)- Cliff Stoll - Just a first rate story, and a wonderful tale about persistence and pursuing weird things.
 Loved it.
+- [How We Invented the Airplane: An Illustrated History](https://www.amazon.ca/How-We-Invented-Airplane-Illustrated/dp/0486256626)-Orville Wright- Worth it for the pictures alone.
+But a first person account of how they created the miracle of powered flight.
+- [How Do Committees Invent?](https://www.melconway.com/Home/pdf/committees.pdf) - Melvin E Conway - The communication structure of your organisation is mimicked in the products it creates.
+A lovely little paper.

 **Interviews**
 - [Jim Keller: Moore's Law - Lex Friedman's Podcast](https://www.youtube.com/watch?v=Nb2tebYAaOA) - Microprocessors and silicon ciruits are one of the few places where the pace of technological change has been quite steady.
 I'm not confident that that's a model that is generalizable to lots of other arenas, but it brings with it a whole host of challenges.
 Jim Keller has been at the centre of this change in microprocessor's since the 1980's so he's been able to see the field change for a long time, and has driven quite a bit of that change himself.
 This interview with Lex Friedman is just filled with tons of interesting information.